Dental Night Guard vs. Dental Retainer

 After braces, the teeth are highly susceptible to movement/shifting as they just underwent some intense re-positioning and even though your new, beautifully straight teeth may look like they’re here to stay, your freshly positioned dental anatomy is still trying to find its way.
 That’s why it is imperative to wear dental retainers as directed by your dentist.
 These dental retainers will keep your teeth in their new desirable position while the teeth and surrounding gum tissue heals.

+Sentinel Mouthguards upper and lower dental retainers Price $129 Free all-inclusive shipping in the USA.
 Here at Sentinel, customers often ask “Can I wear my dental retainers as a night guard as well?”

 Remember!
 Teeth can take up to one year or more to stabilize after braces.